 A minimum of 1 year (approximately 2,000 hours accumulated as of the October deadline) of health care experience in a position of responsibility is expected of all applicants.
+If an applicant applies early and will still be accruing hours, the hours will be projected and counted up through October 1.
+This allows applicants to apply early and still be able to count hours in a current position up through 10/1.

 Preference is given to candidates with health care experience that involves direct, 'hands-on' patient care, working with more acutely sick or injured patients in a hospital or clinical setting.
 The experience can be obtained through paid positions, volunteer work, or community service.